Reference

 CompanyContext

 Context is a set of key-value pairs.
+This is used to determine if feature targeting matches and to track events.
 Id should always be present so that it can be referenced to an existing company.

 Indexable